Steve Rogers (rugby league): 1985–1986

-Rogers returned to Cronulla in 1985, but only played nine minutes in the season after breaking his jaw in his first game of the year against the Canterbury Bulldogs, in a tackle from Mark Bugden.
+Rogers returned to Cronulla in 1985, but only played nine minutes in the season after breaking his jaw in his first game of the year against the Canterbury-Bankstown Bulldogs, in a tackle from Mark Bugden.

 In 1986 Rogers signed with Widnes in the English competition, but only played for 13 minutes before breaking his leg in his first game of the year against Wigan.
 This was the last game of his career.

 Post playing

 After retiring from the playing field Rogers remained involved with rugby league coaching.
 He coached for a time in Queensland, and worked in administrative roles for the Australian Rugby League in Darwin and Perth.
 After an unsuccessful business venture running a hotel at Lennox Head, Rogers became involved once more with the Cronulla club, becoming the football manager and later, Chief Executive Officer of the club.

 His personal life was marred by tragedy.
 After losing his father (Don) and mother (Marj) to cancer, his wife Carol also died from the disease on 11 May 2001.
-Rogers's brother also committed suicide.
+Rogers' brother also committed suicide.

 On 3 January 2006, Rogers was found dead outside the door of his Cronulla unit.
 Initial reports of a heart attack soon turned to suggestions of suicide as the existence of three letters—apparently suicide notes to his three children—was revealed.
 His son Mat also confirmed that his father had been suffering from depression: "He was suffering from some depression and, as a person of his stature and a public figure, he found it really hard to talk about it to other people and therefore exacerbated the problem," he said.
 Police believed that he had swallowed a cocktail of alcohol and prescription drugs.
 There has been some speculation that Rogers may have attempted to make an emergency telephone call in the moments before his death.